yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/robot-testing.md

 3. If the device is not listed, press **Refresh** on the left.
 4. Press **Connect** on the right.
 5. The connection status should display **Connected**.
-6. You should see data being received from the robot.
-Try rotating the wheels to observe changes in the data.
+6. Data should be visible as being received from the robot.
+Rotating the wheels will show corresponding changes in the data.

 ## Sending Commands (Hardware Testing Section)